adrianhelvik/codependent/README.md

 We all know about angular style dependency injection.
 It is nice and sweet, but what if it could be even better?
-Due to the lazy loading of parameter evaluation with the new ES6 default parameters, I hereby present to you...
+Due to the lazy loading of parameter evaluation with the new ES6 default parameters, I hereby present to you some sweet *Syntactic sugar*!

-*Syntactic sugar*

 ```javascript
 // For classes